KMI's Mission

 KMI provides professional development to music educators while promoting best teaching practices.

-Inspired by the vision of Zoltán Kodály, the mission of the Kodály Music Institute as an affiliate of the Organization of American Kodály Educators, is to support music education of the highest quality, promote universal music literacy and lifelong music making, and preserve the musical heritage of the people of the United States of America through education, artistic performance, advocacy and research.
+Inspired by the vision of Zoltán Kodály, the mission of the Kodály Music Institute as an affiliate of the Organization of American Kodály Educators, is to support music education of the highest quality, promote universal music literacy and lifelong music making, and preserve the musical heritage of the people of the United States through education, artistic performance, advocacy and research.
 We are committed to championing diversity, welcoming all people, and advancing inclusivity and equity for all.
 Inspired by Zoltan Kodály’s unyielding assertion that music belongs to everyone, we affirm that music is a fundamental aspect of shared human experiences.
 As such, we pledge to promote active music making merged with intentionally respectful practices as the basis of comprehensive music education.

 What is the Kodály Concept?